 Nov 2013 - Going Naked – the Power of Collective Intelligence

-By Adrian Penfold, Head of Planning and Corporate Responsibility at British Land
+By Adrian Penfold, Head of Planning at British Land

 Following on from British Land ‘Going Naked’ at the Green Corporate Energy Conference 2013, Adrian Penfold responds to questions from Jim Woods, CEO of The Crowd (formerly Green Mondays), which organised the event.
 This was the first time one of the UK’s leading property development companies had willingly laid bare its energy and carbon strategy to peers and relevant experts.